DavidNash2024/Win32xx/samples/MDIFrame/Readme.txt

 windows to be displayed simultaneously.
 The more common SDI (Single Document Interface) frames only display a single view.

+The menu for a MDI frame should have a popup menu item called "Window" positioned second from the right.
+An entry for each MDI child will be appended to this menu item.
+It a MDI child have a menu, this should have a popup menu item called "Window" positioned second from the right as well.

 This is a very simple project which could be used as a starting point for your own MDI frame based applications.